la2050/archive/_projects/2015/fermenting-change-connecting-los-angeles-through-food-and-faith.md

   Netiya is a food justice and interfaith network that fosters self-reliance and land stewardship to lead Angelenos of all faiths toward greater access to food worthy of a blessing.
-'In one to three sentences, please describe your proposal.': >- The Fermenting Change Event Series will bring together people from diverse communities over our shared values of nourishing food and land stewardship.
-  Our program will engage Jewish and Muslim school communities and grow to become a replicable model for interfaith celebration across the region.
-By building connections around food, justice, and traditional ties to the earth, we build relationships across religious and cultural barriers to create an interconnected and resilient Los Angeles.
 Where will you be working?:
   - Central LA
   - San Gabriel Valley